DiNitride/Discord-Self-Bot/README.md

 # Discord-Self-Bot

-A Discord Self bot to do helpful things, by DiNitride#7899.
+A Discord Self bot to do helpful things, by [TAG REDACTED BECAUSE PEOPLE CAN'T READ].
 A self bot is a bot that runs on your personal account, that is only usable by you, everywhere.
 Use at own risk.

 ## Features: